microsoft/win32metadata/docs/faq.md

 **Q. How does this relate to existing community projects in the space like [PInvoke](https://github.com/dotnet/pinvoke) or [winapi-rs](https://github.com/retep998/winapi-rs)?**<br />
 A. New and existing community projects can build on this metadata to maximize their API coverage, improve their developer experience, and reduce their maintenance overhead.
 We worked closely with the [PInvoke](https://github.com/dotnet/pinvoke) project during development to validate the design and ensure projects like it can build world-class experiences on par or better than what they currently provide and with less effort.

+**Q. How much of the Win32 API surface is included in the metadata?**<br />
+A. We aspire to include as much of the Win32 API surface as possible, though while we develop the tooling, we expect there will be gaps which will improve over time.
+If you discover APIs that are not supported, please [file issues](https://github.com/microsoft/win32metadata/issues) in our repo.